 This program prepares candidates whose future career goals include leadership within an educational organization — as principals, teachers and mentors, curriculum developers, and superintendents.
-Upon completion of the one year program, candidates will be eligible for the Preliminary Administrative Services Credential offered by the California Commission on Teacher Credentialing.
+Upon completion of the 9 month program, candidates will be eligible for the Preliminary Administrative Services Credential offered by the California Commission on Teacher Credentialing.

 - Designed for working professionals

 - 60% of face-to-face instruction and 40% online

 - Preliminary Administrative Services Credential completed in 21 units.

 - Weekend format (two weekends per month, Friday evening and Saturday during the day)

 - Credential programs offered in two locations: Thousand Oaks and the Santa Maria Center*